-You do not need to worry about the presentation of your notes, but only make certain that they contain all pertinent information such as the date and time of violations, how long the violation lasted and the information discussed above.
-Also write down the date, time and topic of any phone calls between yourself and the landlord or other residents that are also experiencing problems.
-These notes will be sufficient to show to the city if you must subsequently notify them of potential violations.
+You should also make sure to write down the date, time, and topic of any phone calls between yourself and the landlord or other residents that are also experiencing problems.
+These notes will be sufficient enough to show to the city exactly why you had to notify them of the violations in the first place.